-A look ahead to see what new and returning comets will spice up the new year.
+A look ahead to new and returning comets in 2016.

 A small confession.
-I wanted the title to read "bright" comets, but while 2016 has its share of interesting comets, including the bright leftover, Catalina (C/2013 US10), no returning comets are expected to approach the naked-eye limit.
+I wanted the title to read "bright" comets in 2016, but while the coming year has its share of interesting comets, including the bright leftover, Catalina (C/2013 US10), no returning comets are expected to approach the naked-eye limit.
 Two may climb to magnitude +7, but the others will be at least a magnitude fainter.
 If there's a bright comet waiting to be discovered, 2016 would be the perfect year for it.
 Comet lovers will have few distractions.

 At least we're in good hands going into the new year, with one binocular and two small-telescope comets on offer.
 Comet Catalina, currently at magnitude +6–6.5 and easily visible in ordinary binoculars under a dark sky, makes a spectacular pass of the brilliant star Arcturus on New Year's Day.
 Friday morning around 6 a.m.
 CST (12:00 UT), the twin-tailed comet will zip less than 1/2° west of the star, clipping along at nearly 2° per day (4.5′ per hour).

 When viewed through a small telescope, the comet's motion should be obvious within 15 minutes.
 A last-quarter moon in nearby Virgo may spoil the view just a bit, but the strongly-condensed coma and a hint of a chubby dust tail should still be visible in a 6-inch scope.